2009 European Grand Prix: Background

 Felipe Massa had dominated the 2008 race, leading 50 of 57 laps from pole and setting the fastest lap in the process.
 Former European Grand Prix winners Rubens Barrichello and Fernando Alonso were also racing, though Massa was the only race winner at the current circuit.
 He would miss the Grand Prix after undergoing surgery following an accident in the second part of qualifying at the Hungarian Grand Prix.
 He had life-threatening injuries including a fractured skull, and it was expected that he would be in recovery for at least six weeks.
-Consequently, this Grand Prix saw the return of Luca Badoer to Formula One in order to replace him, Michael Schumacher having been rulesd out after a motorbike accident left him with pain in the neck.
+Consequently, this Grand Prix saw the return of Luca Badoer to Formula One in order to replace him, Michael Schumacher having been ruled out after a motorbike accident left him with pain in the neck.
 Badoer had the record for most races in Formula One without points with 48; he was perhaps closest to scoring points when he retired from fourth in the 1999 European Grand Prix for Minardi.

 Meanwhile, Renault announced on 4 August that Nelson Piquet Jr.'s contract with the team had been terminated with immediate effect; this decision was made after Piquet had not scored a single point all season.
 His replacement Romain Grosjean was announced on 18 August; it was believed that he would be racing for the remainder of the season.

 Renault had initially been suspended from the Grand Prix as a result of the events that led to a wheel coming off Alonso's car during the Hungarian Grand Prix.
 However, Renault appealed to the FIA Court of Appeal, who overturned the suspension, and enabled Alonso to race at his second home Grand Prix.